Printers

 Frequently Asked Questions

-Can any laser printer be used for toner foiling?
+Does any laser printer work for foiling?

 About Marcus Reeves